yankostadinov/core/tutorials/guides/vanilla-js/vanilla.md

 Let's go through the resources we have there:
 - `/assets` - holds shared assets for both applications like icons and `.css`.
 - `lib` - hold common libraries used by both applications.
-There you will find the built Glue42 Web script, bootstrap and jquery for a little bit of styling.
+Actually there you will find only one library - the built Glue42 Web script.
 - `/clients` - this is our clients app, which consists of only an `index.html`, one script file and one `manifest.json`.
 - `/stocks` - this is our stocks app, it has the same elements as `clients`, with the addition of `/stocks/details`, which holds the `.html` and `.js` file for the stock details view.
 - `favicon.ico` - this is a standard favicon.